qwaneu/qwaneu.github.io/_posts/2018-04-19-steve-freeman-agilecitylon.md

 image: /attachments/blogposts/2018/feature-toggles.jpg
 ---

+# Revisit your assumptions every once in a while

 If you work in IT long enough, all your assumptions are wrong (quote from ...).
 Also if you work in IT long enough, old ideas come back into fashion,

 # Homeopathic OO